GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/multiplayer/index.md

 Missing features or limitations:

 - The lobby UI is not customizable yet.
-- Joining a lobby during the game is not yet possible, but will be introduced as a configurable option later.
-This will allow games to continue playing with players joining or leaving as long as the host continues playing.
+- When the host leaves, the game is ended for all players.
+We will introduce later the possibility to migrate automatically the host to another player.